-GM anti theft systems
+How the different GM PassKey and PassLock anti theft systems work

 Each GM anti-theft system disables different components.
 Some disable the engine starter, while others enable the starter but disable fuel injectors.
 None of them disable spark.
 So, first understand the difference between vehicle theft deterrent systems.

 The VAT, or vehicle anti-theft was used primarily on 1986-88 Corvettes.
 The key had a pellet that was married to the vehicle anti-theft module at the factory.
-If the lock cylinder was turned or bypassed with the proper key installed, the system would disable the starter and kill the injectors.
+If the lock cylinder was turned or bypassed without the proper key installed, the system would disable the starter and kill the injectors.
 You could NOT perform a system “relearn.”

 PassKey I, and II

 Similar to the VATS system, these vehicles also used a pellet key.
 You can identify this system by looking at the key.
 It has a black resistor pellet with a thin metal edge running along the key.
 The system enables the starter, but shuts down the injectors after initial startup.
 So the vehicle would start, then die.
 This system has a “relearn” feature.
-It was used on these vehicles

 This system uses a special key (PK3 stamped on the shoulder of the key) with a transponder under the rubber cover.
 The receiver module is located next to the lock cylinder.
 When the key is positioned next to the lock cylinder receiver module, it energizes the transponder which sends a coded signal to the receiver.
 The receiver module checks its memory to see if the signal is correct.
 If it is, the module sends a signal to the PCM to enable the engine.
 If the value is valid, the indicator light will remain steady for 2 seconds.
 You cannot test this system with an ohmmeter.
 You need a scan tool.
 If the signal is not correct, the PCM disables the injector and the starter and flashes the light once per second.
 If an illegitimate key is used or a system problem exists, the light flashes twice per second.

 This system allows starter operation, then kills the injectors 1-2 seconds after startup.
 This is a “Hall-Effect” system.
 The key cylinder housing has a small magnet that rotates past the Passlock sensor.
 The sensor is powered and detects the rotation.
 The voltage on the sensor then drops to a specified value (there are 10 different values).
 There’s no pellet in the key.
 So basically this system is checking to see that a thief has not popped the lock cylinder to steal the vehicle. you have to perform a Powertrain Control Module (PCM) relearn procedure (need a programming scan tool).
-The Passlock system was used on:

 PassKey I and II System Diagnostics